NixOS/rfcs/rfcs/0062-content-addressed-paths.md

 [design]: #detailed-design

-In all that follows, we pretend that each derivation has only one output.
-This doesn't change the reasoning but makes things easier to state.

 The gist of the design is that:

-- Some derivations can be marked as content-adressed (ca), in which case their output will be moved to a path `ca` determined only by its content after the build
+- Some derivations can be marked as content-adressed (ca), in which case each one of their output will be moved to a path `ca` determined only by its content after the build
 - We introduce the notion of a `resolved derivation` which is a derivation that doesn't refer to any other derivation but only to concrete store paths.
   To prevent ambiguities, we might speak of a `symbolic derivation` to